ibrahim-attala/Servier/README.md

 jupyter notebook
 ```
 2. In cell #3, update the paths to the training, validation and test sets
-3. Run all the Cells one by one.
+3. Run all the Cells one by one

 ### Python files